Migrating from bash to zsh

 - It took some extra

-fixed the issue for me.- I tried to get larkery/zsh-histdb working (really neat project) but it doesn’t play well with the fzf reverse-i search, which I really love.
+bindkeyconfig to get substring history search working zsh-autosuggestionscaused weird formatting issues when deleting and pasting text (the autocomplete text wouldn’t use a different color and I couldn’t tell what was actually deleted).
+ModifyingZSH_AUTOSUGGEST_IGNORE_WIDGETSfixed the issue for me.- I tried to get larkery/zsh-histdb working (really neat project) but it doesn’t play well with the fzf reverse-i search, which I really love.
 Hoping to give this another go in a year or so to see if the integration with fzf and other standard tooling is improved.
 Being able to filter out failed commands from your zsh history search would be neat.

 - zsh-autosuggest and bracketed paste don’t play well together.
 This snippet fixed it for me.

-shortcut to automatically pick the first result.
+fasdis a really neat tool, but I wanted to customize thejshortcut to automatically pick the first result.
 Here’s how I did it.

 Resources